 Recommended restaurants and cafes:

-- Nagomi – Traditional set meals that feel like a warm hug
+- Nagomi – Traditional set meals

 How To Get To Yufuin (trains, buses, and easy day tours)